Molality

-Molality is a measure of the number of moles of solute in a solution corresponding to 1 kg or 1000 g of solvent.
-This contrasts with the definition of molarity which is based on a specified volume of solution.
+In chemistry, molality is a measure of the amount of solute in a solution relative to a given mass of solvent.
+This contrasts with the definition of molarity which is based on a given volume of solution.

-A commonly used unit for molality in chemistry is mol/kg.
-A solution of concentration 1 mol/kg is also sometimes denoted as 1 molal.
-The unit mol/kg requires that molar mass be expressed in kg/mol, instead of the usual g/mol or kg/kmol.
+A commonly used unit for molality is moles of solute per kilogram solvent (mol/kg).
+A solution of concentration 1 mol/kg is often written as 1 molal (or 1 m).

 Definition

 The molality (b), of a solution is defined as the amount of substance (in moles) of solute, nsolute, divided by the mass (in kg) of the solvent, msolvent: